 To prevent the patina from returning, apply a clear lacquer to the sink’s surface.
 Be aware that once you do this, the patina will never come back.
 You have locked in the finish as it is.
 You’ll also need to use only pH-neutral, non-abrasive cleaners moving forward so as not to damage the lacquer.

 Now that you know the issues surrounding the finish of your copper furniture over time, it’s time to pick your favorite piece and let us bring it to your home!
+Preventing copper tarnish is easy to accomplish as long as you know what to look for.
 Check out all the great copper furniture options from CopperSmith and order yours today.
-Contact us online, call us at 1-88-431-4677 or email us at email@example.com for more information!
+Contact us online, call us at 1-88-431-4677 or email us at firstname.lastname@example.org for more information!